 Our top picks for best Android VPN apps are

 Number of servers: 3000+ | Server locations: 160 | IP addresses: 30,000 | Maximum devices supported: 3

 Best Android VPN 2019 - Get 3 months free with an annual plan

 There are many things to like about ExpressVPN for Android.
 The dedicated app is extremely user-friendly and straightforward, but also offers lots of advanced options.
+It has some neat options like an excellent location picker, but sadly it's missing a kill switch.
 On the security front, it boasts AES 256-bit encryption, while the speeds we witnessed using the VPN were consistently fast.

 ExpressVPN provides quality apps for a wide range of devices, and Android is no exception.
 The Android app provides access to high speed servers across 94 countries and is compatible across phones, tablets, Kindles and Android TV boxes.